openshift-labs/cloud-native-guides/spring-boot.md

 with a PostgreSQL database in the following labs.
 Be patient!
 More on that later.

 You can use Maven to make sure the skeleton project builds successfully.
-You should get a `BUILD SUCCESS` message in the logs, otherwise the build has failed.
+You should get a `BUILD SUCCESS` message in the build logs, otherwise the build has failed.

 > Make sure to run the `package` Maven goal and not `install`.
 The latter would
 > download a lot more dependencies and do things you don't need yet!